 Some people have already encountered a few issues with the process, so let’s take a look at how to fix the problem if macOS Monterey won’t download here.

 Why Won’t macOS Monterey Download?

-There are several causes to this issue that we will explain how to fix in this article.
+There are several causes of this issue that we will explain in this article.
 It is usually pretty easy to get the problem resolved and get Monterey downloaded, but you might need to run through several of the fixes mentioned here in order to be successful.